julobeau/Zoo-Arcadia/README.md

 # Zoo Arcadia - ECF Studi

-A website for a fictionnal zoo developped as a final exercise for studi school.
+A website for a fictionnal zoo developped as the final exercise for studi school.